wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/417-letter-johnston-to-garner.md

 ---
+doc_date: '1967-01-26'
+doc_num: 417
+doc_order: 417
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UK.NA: FCO 49/78]'
-title: "417 LETTER JOHNSTON TO GARNER"
+title: LETTER JOHNSTON TO GARNER
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10283
 vol_id: 27
-doc_date: 1967-01-26
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 417 LETTER JOHNSTON TO GARNER

-UK.NA: FCO 49/78

 Canberra, 26 January 1967

 Confidential

  **Australian Attitudes towards the Monarchy**

-You sent me a copy of your letter of 18 May last to Henry Lintott,2 about Canadian attitudes towards the Monarchy, and said that you would welcome any comments from me on the position in Australia.
+You sent me a copy of your letter of 18 May last to Henry Lintott,[2](#f2) about Canadian attitudes towards the Monarchy, and said that you would welcome any comments from me on the position in Australia.

 2\.
 I am sorry that we have been such a long time in reacting to your request.
 It is an important and delicate subject, and in order to get the emphasis right we needed time for thought and consultation with heads of posts.
 Then the visit of President Johnson loomed up, and it obviously made sense to take another look at the subject after that.
 We have now just had our yearly meeting of heads of posts in Canberra, which gave us an opportunity for final discussion with them.